 Nerve Conduction and Electromyography

 What is EMG Testing?
 Why is an EMG test done?

 Part I – Nerve Conduction Testing (NCV):

-A nerve conduction velocity test is done by stimulating the nerve with a stimulator device and recording the electrical response 'down-stream' from the site of stimulation.
-The time taken by the electrical impulse to travel between electrodes is referred to as nerve conduction velocity.
+A nerve conduction velocity test is performed by stimulating the nerve and recording the electrical response 'down-stream'.
+The time taken by the electrical impulse to travel is referred to as nerve conduction velocity.
 NCV is abnormal in radiculopathy, neuropathy, or compression of the nerve as in Carpal Tunnel Syndrome.

-Part II – Needle Examination:
+Part II – Needle Examination (NCV):

 A fine needle is inserted into the muscle to record the electrical activity.
 The size and shape of the waveform (called the action potential) provide information on the muscle function.
 EMG test is used to detect muscle disorders like myopathy and also to test the neuromuscular junction where the nerve and the muscle meet.